AntonyBooming/outage_project/README.md

 ---
 ## Introduction
 ### Question: What are the characteristics of severe power outages?
-### Significance: My analysis delves a bit into what characteristics residents and energy companies should look out for when predicting the location and the severity of the next major power outage.
+### Significance: This analysis provides insight into the key factors associated with severe power outages.
+By identifying patterns in outage causes, customer impact, and regional differences, the findings can help both residents and energy providers better anticipate where and how future major outages may occur—potentially improving preparedness and response strategies.
 Dataframe: 1535 rows and 10 columns